DrLex0/quake-frogbots/waypoint/README.md

 ### Exclusive Markers

+Exclusive markers are useful in situations where touching other markers is undesirable until the bot has reached a certain location or performed a certain task.

 There may be situations where you want the bot to focus on exclusively following a specific path.
 For instance, after touching a _switch_ to open a door, the bot has to run from the switch to the door while ignoring any markers not part of this path.
 The bot must also not react to touching any marker on this path towards the door _unless_ when coming from the switch.
 An essential part of making the bot push the switch to open the door, is ensuring that the only path going to the door is a _one-way path_ via the switch.
 If the path from the switch to the door is well-separated from other paths, this is all that is required.
 Making a path through a switch, means the bot must push the switch before moving to the next marker in the path.